codeigniter4/shield/docs/0 - concepts.md

     uses a third-party site, [Have I Been Pwned](https://haveibeenpwned.com/Passwords) to check against a list of over 500 million leaked passwords from many data dumps across the web.
     The search is done securely, and provides more information than the simple dictionary version.
-    However, this does require an API call to a third-party which not every appliation will find acceptable.
-You should either this validator or the `DictionaryValidator`, not both.
+    However, this does require an API call to a third-party which not every application will find acceptable.
+You should use either this validator or the `DictionaryValidator`, not both.
     This is disabled by default.

 You can choose which validators are used in `Config\Auth->passwordValidators`: